-- 200 g (1 cup) dried fruit, finely chopped (I used a mixture of dates, dried cranberries, dried figs, prunes and dried apricots, but you can use whatever dried fruit mix you like)
+- 200 g dried fruit, finely chopped (I used a mixture of dates, dried cranberries, dried figs, prunes and dried apricots, but you can use whatever dried fruit mix you like)

-- Zest of 1 unwaxed orange (or sub 1 teaspoon orange extract)
+- 1 tablespoon unwaxed orange zest (or sub 1 teaspoon orange extract)

 - 1 teaspoon ground ginger

 - 1/2 teaspoon ground cinnamon